kimocoder/pidcat/README.md

                         further indent your wrapped lines with additional width
   --grep GREP_WORDS     Filter lines with words in log messages.
 The words are
-                        delimited with '\|', where each word can be tailed with a color initialed with '\\'.
+                        delimited with '|', where each word can be tailed with a color initialed with '\'.
 If no color is specified, 'RED' will be the default color.
-For example, option --grep="word1\|word2\\CYAN" means to
+For example, option --grep="word1|word2\CYAN" means to filter out all
-                        filter out all lines containing either word1 or word2, and word1 will appear in default color RED while word2 will be in CYAN.
-Supported colors (case ignored):
+                        lines containing either word1 or word2, and word1 will
-                        {BLACK, RED, GREEN, YELLOW, BLUE, MAGENTA, CYAN, WHITE, BG_BLACK, BG_RED, BG_GREEN, BG_YELLOW, BG_BLUE,
+                        appear in default color 'RED', while word2 will be in the specified color 'CYAN'.
+Supported colors (case ignored): {BLACK, RED, GREEN, YELLOW, BLUE, MAGENTA, CYAN, WHITE, BG_BLACK, BG_RED, BG_GREEN, BG_YELLOW,
-                        BG_MAGENTA, BG_CYAN, BG_WHITE}.
-The color with prefix
+                        BG_BLUE, BG_MAGENTA, BG_CYAN, BG_WHITE}.
+The color
-                        'BG_' is background color.
-You can have multiple '-- grep' options in the command line, and if so, the command will grep all of the key words in all '--grep' options
+                        with prefix 'BG_' is background color.
+You can have multiple '--grep' options in the command line, and if so, the command will grep all of the key words in all '--grep' options.
+Escape '|' with '\|', and '\' with '\\'.
   --hl HIGHLIGHT_WORDS  Words to highlight in log messages.
 Unlike '--grep'
                         option, this option will only highlight the specified words with specified color but does not filter any